Administer a Level Screener or Prescreener

 Select Screener Method

 For students without assigned levels at Grades K-1, it’s recommended you use the Foundational Pre-Screener.
 For students without assigned levels at Grades 2-6, there are two options for placement screeners.
-Teachers may choose to use the Quick Word List Screener or the leveled Screener Passages to optimize time with students.
+Teachers may choose to use the Quick Word List Screener or the Screener Passages to optimize time with students.

 Administering a Foundational Prescreener